alcinnz/Project-Scavange/README.md

 * ---Gatherers---

 ^ indicates this is a browser feature to be incorporated into Odysseus where I'll showcase and test the Odysseus experience.

+## Contributing

+If you know of others doing similar work to the above components, please issue a pull request to this repository to add a link.
+Also if you want to work with me on one of these components please get in contact with alcinnz@lavabit.com.
+If you work on a search technology that could work great alongside Project Scavange, please start a wikipage on this repository to list it until I can get Entrigue DB started.